ervandew/eclim/src/doc/content/vim/common/vcs.rst

   By default the number of entries retrieved will be limited to 50 in an effort to reduce the latency of retrieving logs for files with a long revision history.
-This value can be changed via the :ref:`g:EclimVcsLogMaxEntries <g:eclimvcslogmaxentries>` variable.
+This value can be changed via the :ref:`g:EclimVcsLogMaxEntries` variable.

 .. _\:VcsChangeSet: